 There are 5 new tools available on sal12step.org that may be just what you need to help you put your recovery at the top of your priority list, instead of always just below the do-or-die crises that never seem to stop.

-The Women’s 12 Step Curriculum breaks down the entire Blue & Green books of S-Anon into 150 days of bite-size readings and journals.
+The Women’s 12 Step Curriculum breaks down the S-Anon Twelve Steps and Working the S-Anon Program into 150 days of bite-size readings and journals.
 It takes me about 15 minutes a day to log on to the website and do my Step Work for that day.
 The short assignments keep me moving forward more consistently than I was doing on my own.

 Intro to Recovery

 If you have been working recovery less than a year, this is a Course that may be helpful to you.
 Intro to Recovery includes 5 weeks of Zoom meetings, held on Thursday nights at 8pm MST.
 Each week one of 5 topics is discussed in a small group setting with moderators who have strength, hope, and experience to share.
 (Boundaries, Surrender, The Recovery Puzzle, The Circles Models, Sponsorship) If you still have questions regarding the new concepts involved in recovery, this Course may help you acclimate and better understand your path to healing.

 It is still shocking to me how many women I talk to that still don’t have official boundaries in place, even after working recovery for a long time.
 From my experience, a woman working her recovery without boundaries is like a man working his recovery without sobriety.
 It just doesn’t work.
 You can’t progress through the Steps when you keep allowing yourself to be put right back into Trauma.
 If you have struggled to set and hold healthy boundaries, this Course may be what you need to finally find some footing and make progress toward real healing.